On the degeneracies between baryons, massive neutrinos and f(R) gravity in Stage IV cosmic shear analyses: Forecasts for Stage IV surveys

 In summary, we study 3 scale cuts and 2 baryonic models for each of the 2 scenarios, giving a total 12 analyses.
 We vary 33 (25) parameters in total: 5 cosmological $+ \sum m_\nu$ \& $\log_{\rm 10}|f_{\rm R_0}|$, 14 (6) baryonic, 2 intrinsic alignment and 10 redshift distribution shift parameters.
 We sample our posterior distribution using \textsc{PolyChord} \citep{Handley_2015a,Handley_2015b}, using 1000 live points to ensure accurate contours despite the large parameter space.
+A single likelihood evaluation takes approximately 0.7 seconds on a single Intel Xeon E5640 CPU core. \textsc{PolyChord} does not allow one to specify the number of samples as the sampling terminates once a given accuracy threshold is reached.
+This takes longer for more complex posteriors, i.e. for a larger number of parameters and a larger scale cut.
+Our longest run, the 14 parameter, $\ell_{\rm max}=5000$, run took approximately one day on 512 cores.